-This fold-out pamphlet contains 22 colour photos of Niki Lederer’s works along with a brief artist statement.
+This fold-out pamphlet contains twenty-two colour photos of Niki Lederer’s works, along with a brief artist statement.
 Lederer presented the installation Garden Site at Open Space in 1997.
-The installation consists of a wall-sized photo-mural and a chaise lounge upholstered in synthetic grass; the dramatic scale of the work threatens to engulf the viewer.
+The installation consisted of a wall-sized photo-mural and a chaise lounge upholstered in synthetic grass; the dramatic scale of the work threatened to engulf the viewer.

 Drawing +, Robin Laurence, 1994.
 12 pages, 14 illustrations.
 Saddle-stitched.
 ISBN 1-895532-06-X. $4.00

-We Need a New History was a collaborative installation by Sheila Butler and Jack Butler comprised of photographs, notes, drawings, an audiotape and an essay.
+We Need a New History was a collaborative installation by Sheila Butler and Jack Butler comprised of photographs, notes, drawings, an audiotape, and an essay.
 In a performance documented here, the artists work with paint directly on each other’s skin, recopying medical diagrams while representations of the male and female body in Western art stand behind them.
 In their work, the artists propose a construction of sexual difference where the sexes are mutually transparent.
-With an essay by Steve Noyes.
+Essay by Steve Noyes.